scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   routed through them, allowing them to completely block (or greyhole, etc ...) traffic from, or to, a given AS.
   For example, it seems feasible that five cleverly located ASes in Europe and 5 in Australia could block any traffic between the two (these ASes would need to be core ASes and would probably need to be in there a malicious ISD to be allowed as CORE).
-  A related question is discussed in {{recovering-from-bad-segments}}.
+  A related question is discussed in {{recovering-from-faulty-segments}}.

 # IANA Considerations